• Facebook

 Data Specific Events

 As the name indicates, these events are triggered when data in the cache is modified due to add, update, or remove operations.
-Aside from these basic CRUD operations, data-specific events are also fired when data is added, updated, or removed in cache due to Cache Startup Loader/Refresher and Backing Source.
+Aside from these basic CRUD operations, data-specific events are also fired when data is added, updated, or removed in the cache due to Cache Startup Loader/Refresher and Backing Source.

 To register these events for notification, the MessagingService.RegisterCacheNotification method is used.
 Similarly, data-specific notifications can be easily unregistered if no longer required, using the MessagingService.UnRegisterCacheNotification method.